• Skip to primary navigation

 Seasoning grilled vegetables

-grilled vegetables served separately
+grilled vegetables served separately or together

 They can also be served separately, each on its own serving dish with the same seasoning.